DghostNinja/DghostNinja.github.io/_posts/2025-06-07-Bypass-root.md

 ```

 # Bonus
 I created a small bash script to help automate pushing the correct frida-server to the emulator and setting permissions.
 Super helpful when you're in a hurry or doing repeated tests.
-Grab it [here](https://github.com/DghostNinja/Application-Security/blob/main/APPSEC-notes%2FMobSec%2Ffrida_set.sh) and grant permission and run.
+Grab it [here](https://github.com/DghostNinja/Application-Security/blob/main/APPSEC-notes%2FMobSec%2Ffrida_set.sh) grant permission and run.

 All you have to do is download the right frida server for your andriod emulator from [Github](https://github.com/frida/frida/releases/tag/17.1.2), rename to **frida-server** and run the script.